This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 - Refrigerator: Store components separately in airtight containers for up to 3 days.

 - Reheat tofu in a skillet or air fryer to bring back the crisp.
-Avoid microwaving unless you don’t mind softer texture.
+Avoid microwaving unless you don’t mind a softer texture.

-This bowl is perfect for prepping ahead—but to keep it tasting fresh, here’s how I do it:
+This bowl is perfect for prepping ahead, but to keep it tasting fresh, here’s how I do it:

 - Cook the tofu and glaze separately, then let them cool completely.